rockhopsoft/fallacy/README.md

 Don't Fallacy Me is a free, collaborative, multiplayer mind game!
 It provides an example, and you select the clearest logical fallacy.
 A fallacy is, very generally, an error in reasoning.
 This differs from a factual error, which is simply being wrong about the facts.
-The Don't Fallacy Me database has been rebuilt using
+The Don't Fallacy Me database is being rebuilt using
-<a href="https://github.com/wikiworldorder/survloop" target="_blank">SurvLoop</a>, a
+<a href="https://github.com/wikiworldorder/survloop" target="_blank">SurvLoop</a>, Wiki World Order's
 <a href="https://laravel.com/" target="_blank">Laravel</a>-based engine for designing a
 database and creating a mobile-friendly user interface to fill it.